Providing a strong foundation

 "Please rate how valuable you feel your research experience was in your career preparation.(1 = Worthless, 3 = Somewhat valuable, 5 = Extremely valuable)"

 As can be seen, for almost 20 years program graduates have continued to place a high value on both their formal preparation and their research experiences.
-The department is commited to continuing this level of satisfaction by constantly engaging in assessing and identifying areas for improvement.
+The department is committed to continuing this level of satisfaction by constantly engaging in assessing and identifying areas for improvement.

 - Alumni careers